 Florida law prohibits a person marrying anyone to whom they are related by lineal consanguinity.
 The nearest degree of relationships who may legally marry in the state of Florida is first cousins.

 Can a person get a license to marry partners of their own gender?

-No. Florida law specifies that one applicant must be male and the other female.
+No. Florida Statute 741.04 states in part that one applicant must be male and the other female.

 Where is the Clerk's Office located?